Are They the Same? Exploring Visual Correspondence Shortcomings of Multimodal LLMs: MMVM Dataset and Benchmark

 \subsection{MMVM Benchmark}

+To evaluate the visual matching capabilities of MLLMs, we also collect image pairs from internet video platforms and the validation splits of existing video datasets.
+These pairs are manually annotated with mask annotations and matching annotations by three experts.
+We specifically select challenging examples to form our MMVM benchmark, which comprise a total of 1,510 examples.

-\textbf{Dataset Format.} To ensure the absolute fairness of the benchmark, instead of using ChatGPT as a judge, we formulate instruction examples into multiple-choice questions, similar to MMBench~\cite{liu2025mmbench}.
-We use text prompts or visual prompts to specify objects.
+\textbf{Example Format.} As shown in Fig.~\ref{fig:benchmark}, we use text prompts or visual prompts to specify objects.
 Considering that most MLLMs cannot understand additional visual prompts, we overlay the visual prompts onto the images using highlight contours of different colors and a number tag.
-The evaluation item consists of image pairs (more than two images), a question, and options.
+Each example consists of image pairs (more than two images), a question, and options.
 The MLLM must select the correct answer from the given options based on the question and image pairs.